lancerkind/virtual-lab/README.md

   - Provide a git remote repository machine for class demos.

 # Design
 To meet these goals, the decision was made to run on AWS EC2 instances.
 These instances are treated as Infrastructure as Code (hence this project).
-As written, the instances run Ubuntu 16.04.
-There is not a publically available AWS AMI that includes the Ubuntu Desktop.
+As written, the instances run Ubuntu 18.04.
+There is not a publicaly available AWS AMI that includes the Ubuntu Desktop.
 This project provisions a complete desktop, along with IntelliJ for students to easily write and debug code with.

 To gain access to the desktop, virutal network computing (VNC) protocol is layered on top of the X11 desktop.
 To provide a solution that is purely web based, Apache Guacamole is then layered on top of that to render the VNC into HTML5.
 This also provides the ability to have several students share desktops, for classroom aid, as well as remote pairing.
 Students merely have to point their browser to http://[AWS EC2 Public DNS Name].
 Use USERNAME and PASSWORD for access.